* Chinese speed up plans to build Indonesian refineries

 * Japan's PPC, BHP fail to reach 2014 copper TC/RC term deal

-Nickel, a key component of stainless steel, has surged more than 8 percent since Thursday on the back of the Indonesian ban, which came into force at the weekend.
+Nickel has surged more than 7 percent since Thursday on the back of the Indonesian ban, which came into force at the weekend.

 Copper prices have been stuck in a rut so far in 2014, capped by expectations that supply will climb as the year gets underway but underpinned by a shortfall of available metal in physical markets.

 "Definitely there is less demand for copper at the moment.
-Because of seasonal reasons, demand for all commodities is going to weaken, which will be the case until early February," analyst Wan Ling at metals consultancy CRU in Beijing said.
+Because of seasonal reasons, demand for all commodities is going to weaken, which will be the case until early February," said analyst Wan Ling at metals consultancy CRU in Beijing.

 China is the world's top copper consumer, accounting for around 40 percent of global refined demand.
 Its Lunar New Year holidays kick off on Jan.
 31.